JetBrains/intellij-sdk-docs/topics/ui/resources/how_to_write_guidelines.md

 # How to Write Guidelines

+<link-summary>Workflow and basic rules of writing articles for IntelliJ Platform UI Guidelines.</link-summary>

 <p>This page describes the workflow and basic rules of writing articles for IntelliJ Platform UI Guidelines.</p>

 ## Workflow